 Your most productive time in terms of direct income is obviously the billable time that you are working for clients.
 While this will never lose its importance, allowing time for professional networking is also key.
 Getting to know others will often lead to new opportunities, plus it may help to make your work more effective.
 Spending time getting to know others may seem like a waste of time, but once you have made a few valuable connections you will see the need for networking.
 Fortunately, there are a number of resources to improve online networking.
-There are social networks like LinkedIn and Facebook, and there are industry-specific resources like forums, niche social media sites for designers and community sites.

 When you are first getting started you will probably have some misconceptions about how you can effectively make money as a freelance designer, and you may experience some surprises along the way.
 Some opportunities may present themselves to make money, gain exposure, or get experience in ways that you had not considered or planned.
 Try to keep an open mind and evaluate these opportunities as you could find that there are better ways to earn income than you had initially expected.

 Those who work from home full-time understand the importance of having a comfortable and inviting home office.
 If you are hoping to be a productive part-time freelancer, you too will need to address the situation of where you will do your work.
 Set up a place that will be away from distractions and will allow for maximum concentration.

 You probably won’t be able to replace your full-time income by freelancing part-time in just a few months.
 One of the best things you should do is have realistic expectations.
 This doesn’t mean that you should have a negative outlook and not shoot for big success.
 It simply means that your long-term commitment will be more likely to stick if you have realistic expectations, which can help you from becoming disappointed when you find that freelancing can be a struggle.